tflander/scalaJsonDsl/README.md

 - No new concepts are needed to implement these parsers.
 Go to it!

+Hint:  Don't forget to add the "arr" parser to the value parser.

 - Re-run JsonParserTest and verify that it runs green.